Learning collaboratives drive healthcare innovation

 A collaborative is a short-term learning experience that brings together healthcare teams seeking improvement in a specific area (for example, patient experience or emergency department throughput).
 Through shared learning, best practices, and support, a collaborative aims to create lasting change that ripples across the hospital and health system.

 Vituity's learning collaboratives typically include 6 to 10 teams from hospitals around the country.
 Teams attend an in-person meeting to develop their action plans, which are carried out over the duration of the nine-month collaborative.
-Site teams also receive longitudinal coaching, resources, and tools to help them achieve success.
+Local teams also receive longitudinal coaching, resources, and tools to help them achieve success.

 Between 2013 and 2017, 69 hospital departments sent teams to participate in Vituity collaboratives focused on topics such as patient flow, length of stay, team culture, and patient experience.